Tex Winter: Health and death

-Awards and honors
+Legacy and honors

-Winter is a member of several halls of fame, including the Kansas Sports Hall of Fame and the National Collegiate Basketball Hall of Fame, and he was awarded the John Bunn Award for lifetime achievement from the Naismith Basketball Hall of Fame.
-In June 2010, he was given the Chuck Daly Lifetime Achievement Award by the NBA Coaches Association.
+Winter is a member of several Halls of Fame, including the Kansas State Athletics Hall of Fame (1991), Kansas Sports Hall of Fame (1997), and the National Collegiate Basketball Hall of Fame, and he was awarded the John Bunn Award for lifetime achievement from the Naismith Basketball Hall of Fame.
+In June 2010, he was given the Chuck Daly Lifetime Achievement Award, along with Hall of Fame coach Dr. Jack Ramsay, by the NBA Coaches Association.
+In 2003, Kansas State fans voted him the Kansas State basketball coach of the century.

+In 2002, after the Lakers' third consecutive championship, the team made rings for the players and coaches honoring Winter.
+On the front of the jewel-encrusted ring was a design with several triangles, honoring Winter’s triangle offense.

 On his eighth time on the final ballot for the Naismith Basketball Hall of Fame, it was announced on April 2, 2011, that Winter had been elected.
 He was formally inducted on August 12, with his Boston-based physicist son Chris giving a speech in his behalf.

+In 2016, the NBA established The Tex Winter Assistant Coach Lifetime Impact Award, presented annually to a storied assistant coach who has consistently made a substantial impact over at least fifteen years.
+The award "honors the career of Hall of Famer Tex Winter who over an outstanding NBA coaching career set a standard of loyalty, integrity, competitive excellence and tireless promotion of NBA basketball."

 On May 26, 2012, Winter was inducted into the Compton Community College Athletics Hall of Fame, under the category of Basketball.